EconPapers

 The Sensitivity of Economic Statistics to Coding Errors in Personal Identifiers

-John M. Abowd and Lars Vilhuber ()
+John Abowd () and Lars Vilhuber

-Technical Papers from Longitudinal Employer-Household Dynamics, Center for Economic Studies, U.S. Census Bureau
+Longitudinal Employer-Household Dynamics Technical Papers from Center for Economic Studies, U.S. Census Bureau

 Abstract: In this paper, we describe the sensitivity of small-cell flow statistics to coding errors in the identity of the underlying entities.
 Specifically, we present results based on a comparison of the U.S. Census Bureau’s Quarterly Workforce Indicators (QWI) before and after correcting for such errors in SSN-based identifiers in the underlying individual wage records.
 The correction used involves a novel application of existing statistical matching techniques.
 It is found that even a very conservative correction procedure has a sizable impact on the statistics.
 The average bias ranges from 0.25 percent up to 15 percent for flow statistics, and up to 5 percent for payroll aggregates.